-It will bring together key researchers to promote the University of Aberdeen as a world-leading institution for comparative study of early medieval Northern cultures and build upon important collections at the University of Aberdeen, alongside the research specialisms of multiple disciplines within the university.
+It brought together key researchers to promote the University of Aberdeen as a world-leading institution for comparative study of early medieval Northern cultures and built upon important collections at the University of Aberdeen, alongside the research specialisms of multiple disciplines within the university.

 - Ecology and Landscapes of Early Medieval Royal Centres